-A.17 WAI - WAIT-TO-CONTINUE COMMAND
+A.17 \WAI - WAIT-TO-CONTINUE COMMAND

-Syntax: WAI Response:

-Description: Causes the power supply to wait until all previously issued commands and queries are complete before executing subsequent commands or queries.
+- Syntax: \WAI Response: - plete before executing subsequent commands or queries.
 This command can be used to guarantee sequential execution of commands and queries.
 When all pending operations are complete (all previous commands have been executed, changes in output level have been completed), the WAI command is completed and execution of subsequent commands can continue.